Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In the above video, team member John covers how the language learning apps from Rosetta Stone and Busuu stack up.
 He covers each program’s strengths and weaknesses, as well as where they differ.
 Please continue reading for more detail.

 Let’s start this comparison by taking a look at the key similarities and differences between these apps in terms of lesson format and overall program structure.
-And let’s start with Rosetta Stone.
+I’ll begin with Rosetta Stone.

-When you really break it down, the Rosetta Stone lessons are essentially a mix of images and audio.
-The majority of your time will be spent listening to a word or phrase, repeating the word or phrase, and then matching it up to the correct image.
+Their language courses and lessons definitely favor visual learners.
+The majority of your time will be spent listening to a word or phrase, repeating that word or phrase, and then matching it up to the correct image.

-The best way to describe the lessons and drills from Rosetta Stone is that they’re like interactive flashcards without translations or English directions.
+The best way to describe the lessons and drills from Rosetta Stone is that they’re like interactive flashcards, mostly without translations or English directions.

-Then moving over to Busuu, their lessons are much more diverse and engaging (similar to the Babbel lessons).
+Then moving over to Busuu, their lessons are much more diverse in terms of drills and exercises (similar to the Babbel lessons).
 Each lesson takes around 5 to 10 minutes to complete and moves very swiftly across interactive drills.

 All of your lessons in the Busuu program are housed under the “Learn” tab at the top, and are ordered in a very neat, path-like manner (similar to how Duolingo does it).
 It’s very easy to follow and they guide you from lesson to lesson.